Basic AD&D Insurance

 Exposure - If a covered person suffers a covered loss which results directly and independently of all other causes from unavoidable exposure to the elements following a covered accident, the accidental death and dismemberment benefit will be payable if a covered person suffers a covered loss which results directly and independently of all other causes

-Disappearance - If a covered person disappears and is not found within one year from the date of the wrecking, sinking or disappearance of the conveyance in which the covered person was riding in the course of a trip which would otherwise be covered, it will be presumed that the covered person’s death resulted directly and independently of all other causes and the principal sum will be paid.
+Disappearance - If a covered person disappears and is not found within one year from the date of the wrecking, sinking or disappearance of the conveyance in which the covered person was riding in the course of a trip which would otherwise be covered, it will be presumed that the covered person’s death resulted directly and independently of all other causes from a covered accident.

-Accidental Burn and Disfigurement Benefit - If a covered person suffers a covered injury that leaves him/her disfigured, and that covered injury resulted directly and independently of all other causes from a covered accident, and the disfigurement satisfies the following conditions, then an accidental burn and disfigurement benefit will be paid.
+Accidental Burn and Disfigurement Benefit - If a covered person suffers a covered injury that leaves him/her disfigured, and that covered injury resulted directly and independently of all other causes from a covered accident, and the disfigurement satisfies the following conditions:

 - reconstructive or cosmetic surgery is required to restore the employee’s physical abilities or correct Disfigurement, and must be performed within twelve months of the covered accident;